nutcracker2912/Snake/README.txt

 ## License

-This project is open-source and available for use under the MIT License.
+This project is open-source and available for use without a License.